 With blockchain technology, there are fewer client-server architecture boundaries.
 In some cases, we can remove the server totally to be fully independent.
 In others there is a small server code part as an addition to the blockchain node, to store data without any delays and with immediate access.
-Blockchains copy data and distribute it between all computers in the network.
+Blockchains copy data and distribute it to a decentralized network.
 Even if a few computers crash, the data will still be there.

 I’m not a blockchain developer should I care?

 Yes!
 You can still work with the technologies you love such as React, but in place of a server, there will be a blockchain application.

 In some cases, it is possible to remove a traditional server.
 Instead of calling our server with a simple AJAX request, we will be calling any of the nodes creating the blockchain network (via web3 API).
 In the next paragraphs, I’ll show you how.

 Connecting to the blockchain

 The first thing to do when you start a dApp development project is to download the web3 library.
 It’s available in npm.
 You can attach it to your package.json like any classic dependency.
 It exists in 2 versions 0.* which is a stable version with callback-based implementation and 1.* version which is currently in beta but gives a fully Promise-based interface.
 Hopefully, a stable version will launch soon.

 The simplest scenario is a publicly-available website that is just reading data from a blockchain.
 This is a very common use case for ICO projects.
 There is a website that displays specific information like the status of the network.
 Such methods are always publicly available and don’t require any operations on your wallet.

 Assuming you have web3 in your dependencies you can simply import it in your module: